windyz0re/fcklca/README.md

 But I got it working to have an QR Code Scanner with that you can scan the qr-codes yourself which extract the certain id.
 Or open a file, or eneter the link manually.

 For the requests to work, you need to disable cors.
 I suggest [chrome moesif-origin-cors-change](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc).
+Otherwise you can now enable a CORS proxy, which allows you to bypass CORS rules (for this we use https://cors.bridged.cc/).
+We suggest to only use this service for demo purposes if you are on the go on mobile devices.

 Just click generate and take a look at your network requests in the dev tools.